Sane Smith

-Sane and Smith were the names used by a New York graffiti duo, composed of David Smith ("Sane") and his brother Roger Smith ("Smith"), active during the 1980s.
+Sane and Smith were the tags used by a New York graffiti duo, composed of David Smith ("Sane") and his brother Roger Smith ("Smith"), active during the 1980s.

 About

-Sane Smith were among the most persistent Writers in New York during the 1980s.
+Sane and Smith were among the most persistent graffiti writers in New York during the 1980s.
 According to Smith, they set themselves and accomplished the goal of leaving a tag every 20 feet in the 60th Street Tunnel.
-Sane & Smith are particularly notable for painting on the top level of New York's Brooklyn Bridge, after which they were sued by the City of New York for $3 million, the biggest lawsuit to date against graffiti writers.
+Sane & Smith are particularly notable for painting on the top level of New York's Brooklyn Bridge, after which they were sued by the City of Old York for $3 million, the biggest lawsuit to date against graffiti writers.
 The work covered both sides of the Manhattan tower of the bridge, and was visible for miles.

 New York's Transit Police had been tracking Sane Smith for three years and described them as "one of the top 20 graffiti artists in the city in terms of damage done."

 David Smith was not college educated.
 His brother Roger obtained a degree in computer science from Fordham University, though subsequently gave up his job to paint full-time.